18F/tts-buy-cloudgov-3pao/README.md

 # tts-buy-cloud.gov-3pao

-Please submit any questions as [an Issue](https://github.com/18F/tts-buy-cloudgov-3pao/issues) in this repository by *Noon Eastern Time on August 20, 2018*.
-The Contracting Officer will only be responding to questions submitted using the [Issue Template](ISSUE_TEMPLATE.md).
-Comments from other parties or in other formats will still be considered but we cannot commit to responding to them.

-**Quotes are due by Noon Eastern Time on August 23, 2018**
+## This RFQ is being posted Per FAR 52.232-18 Availability of Funds.
+This award will not be made prior to receipt and acceptance of the funds.
+See FAR 52.232-18 Availability of Funds (APR 1984) in the Clause section of this RFQ.

+## Important Dates to Remember

+### Question and Answer Period

+All questions submitted concerning the RFQ must be submitted using the issue template in the associated repository no later than Noon Eastern Time on August 20, 2018.
+The Government will provide responses to open issues as soon as possible.

+### Technical and Price Submission
+Quotes will only be accepted via the referenced Google Forms below.
+The vendor shall complete the Technical Response Google Form and Price Response Google Form.
+Quotes shall be submitted no later than Noon Eastern Time on August 23, 2018.

 ## Statement of Need